terminalnode/scripts/general/README.md

 ## Shell script
 Scripts written in shell script.

+* `harden` is a tool for converting symlinks to hardlinks, plus leaving a `.hardlink` file pointing to the original file.
 * `scalevid` is a tool for using ffmpeg to scale videos
 * `transadd` is a tool for adding torrent files to [transmission](https://transmissionbt.com/) using `transmission-remote`.